bharathkumar025/maya-reynolds-therapy-website/README.md

-# Dr. Maya Reynolds — Internship Assignment
+# Dr. Maya Reynolds — Assingment

 ## What is included
 - `/` — redesigned final homepage.